XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 @ Visual

-### When is the 10 Svarog aid bundle in the shop available?

-> Everytime there is a new banner.

 ### If the Ringleader appears for a capture, will I guarantee her when I use Svarog aid?

 > No. It pulls from the entire pool where the entire pool is the X in the X/100 units.